 One of the most important considerations is balancing oversight and efficiency.
 The two firms need to agree on how much oversight the production floor needs.
 More oversight means the final product will be more consistent, but it can also slow production down.
 That’s true of any manufacturing process, but it is especially true when working across national borders and a potential language barrier.
 The two firms must draw up a contract that ensures the foreign firm has enough control to make them comfortable about the finished product, and there are several different options that determine how close the oversight can be.

 Locating manufacturing in Mexico is an excellent reason because of the availability of high-quality workers at a bargain compared to the US.
 Mexico has a manufacturing-friendly economy and legal environment that is a step up in quality from China without being as expensive as producing in the US or Europe.
 However, all stakeholders need to be aware of the expectations that they share.
-Being explicit and clear at all stages of the process is critical to ensure that there is no miscommunication.
+Prior to moving manufacturing to Mexico, being explicit and clear at all stages of the process is critical to ensure that there is no miscommunication.
 Managers need to plan carefully before locating in Mexico so that they can truly make the most of their opportunity.
 This is not just a matter of whether or not the project will succeed, but also of whether the two companies are leveraging their best options and carrying out the work in the most efficient way.
 Two firms might have a good working relationship, but there might be a new type of contract or a better location available that would make it work even better.
 For that reason, research pays off when it comes to outsourcing to Mexico.
 Any company that is willing to pay a little more for a significant increase in quality will find Mexico a welcoming place to produce.